harold-js/create-harold-app/README.md

 }}
 ```

+#### Adding robots.txt, manifest.json, and any other statics

+In many cases, there is a need to add some custom files to the root of your website.
+You can do this using the optional `src/statics` directory.
+Example: `src/statics/robots.txt` will be placed in `build/robots.txt` next to your index.html file.
+You can also nest your directories like `src/statics/some-dir/some-dir/file.txt`.
+It will land in `build/some-dir/some-dir/file.txt`.

 #### Hosting: GitHub Pages

 If you want to host Harold's website under your main username (username.github.io), you would need to rename your output directory to supported by Github.
 It is the `docs` directory.
 You would need to create a `.haroldrc` file and put the output directory name there.